Australian Capital Territory flag redesign

 The floral emblem of the ACT replaces the complex modified Canberra coat of arms.
 It is rendered in royal blue and white, providing a modern and more appropriate symbol for the territory.

-The stars on the Southern Cross have seven points, mirroring the national flag.
+The stars on the Southern Cross all have seven points, mirroring the national flag.
 This signifies the ACT’s role as the seat of the Commonwealth government.